lateapexearlyspeed/Lateapexearlyspeed.JsonSchema/README.md

 The core library is 'Lateapexearlyspeed.Json.Schema' which is a simple and high performance json schema implementation for .Net, and also contains other convenient helper to develop validation code rather than write standard json schema like: fluent json validation and validator generation from your type.

-Based on the core library, there are Entityframework core extensions which has solution of json column validation to protect your database in application side and a Xunit assertion extensions which has powerful json assertion capability.
+Based on the core library, there is a Xunit assertion extensions which has powerful json assertion capability.

+During developing core library, there are some basic requirement which turns to other reusable library, like: dealing with Nullability info of type (even if it is generic type).

 nuget packages: